MerosCrypto/Meros/docs/Protocol/Consensus.md

 Elements do not have hashes, so their signatures are produced by signing their serialization, without the holder, and with a prefix unique to each type of Element.

-It should be noted `Verification`, `VerificationPacket`, `SendDifficulty`, `DataDifficulty`, and `MeritRemoval` aren't actual message types. `Verification` only exists to define the `SignedVerification` message type.
-The rest only exist to define their signed variants, as well define how they're included as part of a `BlockBody` message.
+It should be noted `Verification`, `VerificationPacket`, `SendDifficulty`, `DataDifficulty`, and `MeritRemoval` aren't actual message types. `Verification` and `MeritRemoval` only exist to define their signed counterparts.
+The rest exist to do this as well as define how they're included as part of a `BlockBody` message.

 ### Verification